Locavore’s Inclusion Criteria: local, slow, seasonal & sustainable…

 Named Contact & Address

 We do require that a submitted listing should have a contact email address and a named contact from the organisation submitting the listing.
-These details won’t be published, but are required by Locavore and the Green Guide for verification that the listing is genuine and requested by the organisation.
+These details won’t be published, but are required by Locavore and the Green Guide Ltd for verification that the listing is genuine and requested by the organisation or individual in question.
 These contact details will also be used to keep the entry up-to-date.

-However, you may request that any or all of your address and telephone number may be excluded from print publications.
+You may also request that any or all of your address and telephone number should be excluded from print publications.
 Email us firstname.lastname@example.org to do so.

 SEO agencies & Digital Marketeers